DJ620/password-generator/README.md

 ![how many characters screenshot](length.png)

-If you enter a number smaller than 8 or larger than 128, you will get an alert that informs you that the number must be between 8 and 128.
+If you enter a number smaller than 8 or larger than 128, or any character that isn't a number, you will get an alert that informs you that the length must be a number between 8 and 128.

 ![length alert screenshot](length-alert.png)